An Objective Improvement Approach to Solving Discounted Payoff Games: Experimental Evaluation

 \section{Experimental Evaluation}

 To evaluate the performance of the novel approach, we have implemented it in an experimental framework in C++.
-Together with the objective improvement algorithm (OI, for short) we have also implemented the classic asymmetric variant of the strategy improvement algorithm (SI, for short) that has been described in Section~\ref{sec:outline}..
+Together with the objective improvement algorithm (OI, for short), we have also implemented the classic asymmetric variant of the strategy improvement algorithm (SI, for short) that has been described in Section~\ref{sec:outline}.
+Note that our implementation uses floating-point numbers with double precision (type \texttt{double}), while the approach itself assumes infinite precision.
+As a consequence, match checks are not possible and the solutions can be affected by an $\epsilon$ error due to the precision of the library (that comes from the external linear programming solver too).
+For most parts, this could be rectified by using fractions.
+However, while fractions with infinite precision are available with the right libraries, their use would lead to an overhead and would not solve the precision problem of the external linear programming solver.
+We also note that the small noise added in Section \ref{ssec:sharpeing} to almost surely make a game sharp and improving requires a continuous value space.

-This comes with a number of difficulties.
-First, there are no actual concrete benchmarks for discounted payoff games.
-We have therefore generated random games of various sizes.
+Evaluation comes with a number of difficulties.
+First, there are no actual concrete benchmarks for DPGs.
+We have therefore translated parity games that model synthesis problems into DPGs.
+The translation process is exponential in the number of priorities of the parity games.
+For this reason we could translate and test only two types of concrete games: the Elevator and Language Inclusion.
+Besides these concrete games, we have also generated random games of various sizes.
 We have considered games with rational weights in the interval $[-250,250]$ on the edges, as games with integer weights represent a restricted class of games.
 The range of rational weights is not crucial as it suffice to multiply their values to scale the interval up or down.
 Moreover, we use a uniform discount factor of $0.9$, since for games in which each vertex has different weights on the edges, non-uniform discount factors do not make games any easier or harder to solve.
-Using a low discount factor (\eg\ 0.5 or below) make, instead, games easier to solve, because with small discount factors the solution (\ie\ valuation) of the vertices converges after few steps, while with a discount factor close to 1 the valuation requires many steps to converge.
-Finally, it is worth noting that games with such random weights on the edges are also almost surely sharp, hence, it has not been necessarily to implement the \emph{sharpening} technique described in Section~\ref{sec:choose}.
+Using a low discount factor (\eg\ 0.5 or below) make, instead, games easier to solve, because with small discount factors the solution (\ie\ the valuation $\val_{\mathcal G}$) of the vertices converges after few steps, while with a discount factor close to 1 the valuation requires many steps to converge.
+Finally, it is worth noting that games with such random weights on the edges are also almost surely sharp, hence, it has not been necessarily to implement the \emph{sharpening} technique described in Section~\ref{ssec:sharpeing}.